PSU3D0/scheduler.rs/README.md

 This library is perfect for developers who need:
 - 🎯 Simple, predictable scheduling with absolute time intervals
-- 🧩 Lightweight scheduling without complex calendar-based rules
+- 🗓️ Calendar-based scheduling (specific days, times, dates)
 - ⚙️ Precise control over execution timing in systems programming
 - 🔧 Efficient scheduling in resource-constrained environments
+- 🔄 Automatic or manual schedule execution control

-By design, we focus on absolute time durations (every 5 seconds, every 10 minutes) and deliberately avoid calendar-based scheduling (every Thursday, first day of month).
-This keeps the API clean, predictable, and easy to reason about for systems programming tasks.
+The library supports both absolute time durations (every 5 seconds, every 10 minutes) as well as calendar-based scheduling (every Thursday, first day of month, at 3:30 PM).
+The API is clean, predictable, and easy to reason about for all scheduling tasks.

 ## 🎯 Features